terrycojones/txdlo/README.md

     return deferred
 ```

+A `DeferredListObserver` maintains three counts:

+* `successCount`: the number of observed deferreds that have had fired successfully.
+* `failureCount`: the number of observed deferreds that have errored.
+* `pendingCount`: the number of observed deferreds that have not yet fired.

+As in the example above, you can arrange for your observer function to
+examine the `DeferredListObserver` to see its state and act accordingly.

 A `DeferredListObserver` can maintain the history of events it has seen (as
 in the example above).
 This can serve two purposes: (1) it can be useful
 for an observer function to have easy access to the results of the